 - The accident resulted in more than $1,000 in property damage.

-Of course, if you were involved in a minor accident, you might not know whether the total damage amounts to more than $1,000.
-If you are not sure whether you need to file a report with the California DMV, you can file just to be safe, or you can consult with a local attorney.
+Of course, if you were involved in a minor accident in California, you might not know whether the total property damage amounts to more than $1,000.
+If you are not sure whether you need to file a report with the California Department of Motor Vehicles, you can file just to be safe, or you can consult with a local car accident attorney.

-You must report your accident to the California DMV using the SR-1 Form.
-You can either submit the form electronically or print out a paper version.
+You must report a car accident to the California DMV using the SR-1 Form.
+You can either submit a written report on paper or send the form electronically.
+You can find the form on the California DMV website.

 3. Reporting the Accident to Your Insurance Company

-Typically, drivers also have an obligation to report accidents to their auto insurance companies.
-This obligation exists not under California law, but under the terms of your policy.
+Typically, drivers also have an obligation to report a car accident to their auto insurance company.
+This obligation exists not under California law but under the terms of your policy.

 Auto insurance companies generally require their policyholders to report all accidents.
-If you fail to report an accident, your insurance company could try to use this as a basis for terminating your policy or denying coverage for a subsequent claim.
+If you fail to report a car accident, your insurance company could try to use this as a basis for terminating your policy or denying coverage for a subsequent claim.

 4. Filing a Claim for Compensation

-The final deadline that applies to car accidents is California’s statute of limitations for filing a claim in court.
-If you are not able to obtain a settlement from your (or the other driver’s) insurance company, then you may need to file a lawsuit in order to recover just compensation.
+The final deadline that applies to motor vehicle accidents is California’s statute of limitations for filing a claim in court.
+If you are not able to obtain a settlement from your insurance company—or the other driver’s insurance company— then you may need to file a car accident lawsuit in order to recover just compensation.

-Under California law, you have two years to file a lawsuit to recover compensation for a car accident in most cases.
+Under California law, you have two years from the date of the accident to file a lawsuit to recover compensation for a car accident in most cases.
 However, if you have a claim against a government agency (i.e. because of an issue with the road or a collision involving a government vehicle), then you must file a “notice of claim” within six months.
 There are a few other possible exceptions to the two-year statute of limitations as well, and whether any of these exceptions apply will depend on the specific circumstances of your case.